Enakyo

 Detailed Information

-Enakyo is a scenic spot named by geographer Shiga Jukou in 1920, and it is an artificial lake created about 100 years ago by damming the Kiso River with the Oi Dam.
-The Oi Dam, built as Japan's first full-scale commercial hydroelectric power dam, will celebrate its 100th anniversary in 2024, and the artificial landscape created by this dam lake is Enakyo.
-The beautiful scenery, where nature and human activity harmonize, continues to attract many visitors today.
+Ena Gorge is a scenic spot named in 1920 by geographer Shiga Shigetaka, and it is an artificial lake created about 100 years ago when the Kiso River was dammed by the Ōi Dam.
+Built as Japan’s first full-scale commercial hydroelectric dam, Ōi Dam reached its 100th anniversary in 2024, and the artificial landscape created by this reservoir is Ena Gorge.
+Its beautiful scenery, where nature and human endeavor exist in harmony, continues to captivate many visitors.

-This area is also where Momosuke Fukuzawa, known as the "King of Electricity," recognized the Kiso River's terrain as suitable for hydroelectric power and overcame numerous challenges to complete the dam's construction.
-Enakyo, with its rich history and majestic nature, is a captivating tourist destination that showcases a variety of expressions throughout the four seasons.
+This area is also where Momosuke Fukuzawa, known as the “Electric Power King,” focused on the Kiso River’s terrain as ideal for hydroelectric power and overcame many difficulties to complete the dam.
+Ena Gorge, where that history and magnificent nature come together, is an attractive tourist destination that offers a rich variety of scenery throughout the year.

 #Waterfalls, valleys, limestone caves #Sightseeing boat/vehicle